Warning of no-show appointments as Government claims to hit booster goal

 Up to 40% of booked vaccine appointments are no-shows, health leaders have warned, as the Government said it has met its target of offering every adult a booster jab by the end of the year.

-The Department of Health and Social Care (DHSC) announced on Friday that it had met the goal set by the Prime Minister to ensure all over-18s had the chance to get their vaccines by December 31.
+The Department of Health and Social Care (DHSC) announced on Friday that it had met the goal set by the Prime Minister to ensure all eligible over-18s in England had the chance to get their vaccines by December 31.

 It is understood this is based on the take-up of boosters and those eligible being contacted.